 bronchitis, and congestion.
 Juniper can also help pacify

 stress.
 To enhance pitta energy, juniper supports in the

 Juniper Berry Side Effects, Risks and Contraindications

 Despite its many benefits, there are also precautions

 and downsides to consuming cedar berries.
 Pregnant and

 breastfeeding women and people with urinary tract or

-of amounts of cedar berries (uncommon) has been
+Also, consuming large of amounts of cedar berries

-important to consult your doctor about its use and
+supplement, it is important to consult your doctor about

-are for short term use.
-No more than six weeks.
+Juniper berries are for short term use.
+No more than six